JvanKatwijk/qt-dab/README.md

 	f. added a "mute" button (moved 2 buttons to technical data)
 	g. also for dabMini an appImage (x64) is availablce.

-Version 3.5.3. added - apart from a number of internal changes - colors.
+Version 3.5.3. added - apart from a number of internal changes - color setting to the buttons.

 ------------------------------------------------------------------------
 README FIRST  === README FIRST === README FIRST === README FIRST